 My favorite bands include Riverside, Haken, Pendragon, Votum, The Moody Blues, Pink Floyd, Evergrey, and Introitus, among others.

 I’m a husband, a writer, and a musician.
-I love my wife and am blessed to be the full-time youth director for a fantastic group of teenagers in South Jersey.
+I love my wife and am blessed to be the full-time youth pastor for a fantastic group of teenagers in South Jersey.
 My passions include dark coffees, classical and contemporary literature, all eras and shades of progressive rock, and baseball (even when my Phillies are losing).
 I also spend a good amount of time wrestling with a certain lab/shepherd puppy who refuses to pay rent.

 Some of my favorite bands include The Flower Kings, Gentle Giant, Kansas, Pain of Salvation, Sparta, and Transatlantic.